Jhaveri-Jeet/Django-CRUD/README.md

 Congratulations!
 You've built a complete CRUD application with Django, including features like pagination and search functionality.
 Continue to explore Django's extensive documentation and community resources to enhance your skills and build more complex applications.

 Happy coding! 🖥️🚀

----

-Feel free to adjust any parts to better suit your audience or specific requirements!